infernojs/inferno/readme.md

 Inferno.render(t7`<div></div>`, document.body);
 ```

-Render a virtual DOM node into the DOM in the supplied container and return a reference to the component.
+Render a t7 template into the DOM in the supplied container and return a reference to the component.
 If the t7 template was previously rendered into container, this will
 perform an update on it and only mutate the DOM as necessary to reflect the latest Inferno component.

 ### Inferno.unmountComponentAtNode